bevyengine/rfcs/rfcs/45-stageless.md

 ## Unresolved questions

-- Should on-update systems of stages be handled using run criteria?
+- Should while-active systems of stages be handled using run criteria?
-  - Currently, all of the update systems of the next state will be handled on the same frame
+  - Currently, all of the while-active systems of the next state will be handled on the same frame
 - Is automatic inference of sync points required in order to make this design sufficiently ergonomic?

 ## Future possibilities